Lamtiur Andaliah Panggabean

-Lamtiur Andaliah Panggabean (26 October 1930 – 1993) was an Indonesian diplomat who served as her country's ambassador to Romania from 1990 until her death in 1993.
+Lamtiur Andaliah Panggabean (26 October 1930 – 8 December 1995) was an Indonesian diplomat who served as her country's ambassador to Romania from 1990 until 1993.

 Early life and education

 Lamtiur was born in Tanjungkarang, Lampung, on 26 October 1930 as the sixth of ten child of Johannes Panggabean and Milly Emma Siregar.
 Her father, Johannes Panggabean, left his birthplace in North Sumatra at a young age and work at a Dutch plantation in Lampung.

 Johannes lost his job in Lampung following the Japanese occupation of the Dutch East Indies, and the family decided to leave Lampung for Jakarta.
 Lamtiur, who was in the fourth grade, had to leave her elementary school in Lampung and continue her education in Jakarta.
 Lamtiur finished her high school education at the Setiabudi High School in 1950.
 She initially wanted to become a physician and study medicine but cancelled after her father fell ill.

 She decided to apply to enter the Foreign Service Academy, as the tuition was fully funded by the Ministry of Foreign Affairs.
 Although she was late to apply, one of the other applicants resigned, allowing her to enter the academy.
 She was the only woman in her cohort.
 Her classmates in the academy included Ali Alatas, who would later become foreign minister.

 Lamtiur decided to study law at the University of Indonesia in 1951, as she felt that studying at the academy was not time consuming.
 In 1954, she graduated from both the academy and the University of Indonesia with a baccalaureate degree.
 During her time as a student, she joined the Indonesian University Women's Association.

 She received a full bachelor's degree in law from the University of Indonesia in 1962, and a Master of Public and International Affairs degree from the University of Pittsburgh Graduate School of Public and International Affairs in 1974.
 She also attended a staff and leadership course held by the foreign department for a few months in 1972.